SepticNearby LogoSepticNearby.com

 What should I do before the truck arrives?

-Please ensure a clear, unobstructed path from the road to the septic tank area for our truck.
-If you know the location of your tank's access lids, clearing any grass or mulch off them is helpful.
-For safety, please secure all pets indoors or in a separate, fenced area away from the work zone.
+To ensure an efficient service call, clear the driveway and the path to the septic tank of any vehicles, equipment, or obstacles.
+If you know the location of the tank's access lids, clearing grass or mulch from them is helpful.
+Finally, for their safety and the technician's, please ensure all pets are securely contained indoors or in a fenced area away from the work site.